What is school Based Assessment?

 - a memo is better suited to a spelling test or a reading comprehension activity.

 Informal or daily assessments

-Assessment for learning has the purpose of continuously collecting information on a learner’s achievement that can be used to improve their knowledge.
+Assessment for learning has the purpose of continuously collecting information on a learner’s achievement, which should assist in improving their knowledge.

 Informal assessment is daily monitoring of learners’ progress through observations, discussions, practical demonstrations, learner–teacher conferences, everyday classroom interactions, etc.

 Informal assessment may be as simple as stopping during the lesson to observe learners.

 Informal assessment should be used to provide feedback to the learners.
 To inform planning for teaching, but need not be recorded (it may be used if a teacher sees fit or essential).
 It should not be seen as separate from learning activities taking place in the classroom.
 Teachers may use many of your learning activities to assess learners’ performance informally.

 Self assessment and peer assessment actively involves learners in assessment.